raiwh/How-to-Embed-Google-Map-into-Roam/README.md

 # How-to-Embed-Google-Map-into-Roam
-This short document outlines how to embed a google map into Roam How to Embed Google Map into Roam Page: Uses Google My Maps functionality.
+This short document outlines how to embed a google map into Roam Uses Google My Maps functionality.

 Go to Google My Maps - need to have a Google Account. - https://www.google.com.au/mymaps